RenovoSolutions/cdk-library-cloudwatch-alarms/API.md

 Adds a statement to the IAM resource policy associated with this topic.

 If this topic was created in this stack (`new Topic`), a topic policy will be automatically created upon the first call to `addToResourcePolicy`.
+However, if `enforceSSL` is set to `true`, the policy has already been created before the first call to this method.

 If the topic is imported (`Topic.import`), then this is a no-op.

 ###### `statement`<sup>Required</sup> <a name="statement" id="@renovosolutions/cdk-library-cloudwatch-alarms.Topic.addToResourcePolicy.parameter.statement"></a>